ptorres001/cluster_gentrification_new_york/README.md

 ## Overview
 Using compiled U.S. Census Data and American Community Survey Responses, I calculated the percentage change in each demographic category.
-These percent changes were then used to
+These percent changes were then used to determine how the makeup of each census tract changed over the course of ten years from 2000 to 2010.

+Next, came the clustering of census tracts.
+Using the features, both given and engineered, I ran the observations through several algorithms in order to determine the best way to cluster them in order to determine gentrification status.

 ## Repository Structure